Master of Science with Honours

 This module is optional

 To provide students with a comprehensive, detailed and systematic understanding of the legislation relating to veterinary medicines, companion healthcare and related public health issues in the context of veterinary pharmacy.

 This module provides an introduction to the understanding of the formulation, characterisation, evaluation and application of novel pharmaceutical delivery systems based on nanotechnology.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

 In this section

-Grades BBB to include Chemistry and 1 other science subject from Physics, Maths, Biology, IT, Applied Science or Life and Health Sciences.
+Grades BBB to include Chemistry and 1 other science subject from Physics, Maths, Biology, IT, Environmental Technology, Applied Science or Life and Health Sciences.